NateOConnellPhD/double_helix_dist/README.md

 relatively self-explantory parameter inputs.
 Right now it can plot a Normal of Chisq distribution.
 Depending on how large of an image (i.e. pixel density) you want, you may have to play around with the axes, amplitude and frequency paramaters to get it to look right.
+You can also edit the color of the strands, basepair colors, and background color.
 Here’s the code for the primary function:

 ``` r
 # Generate Plot